ietf-wg-cellar/matroska-specification/diagram.md

 ```
 Figure: Representation of the `Chapters Element` and a selection of its `Descendant Elements`.

-The `Cluster Elements` contain all of the video frames and audio for each track.
-In a given Matroska file, there are usually many `Cluster Elements`.
-The Clusters help to break up the `SimpleBlock` or `BlockGroup Elements` and help with seeking and error protection.
-It is RECOMMENDED the size of each individual `Cluster Element` be limited to store no more than 5 seconds or 5 megabytes.
-Every Cluster contains a timecode, usually the timecode that the first Block in the Cluster SHOULD be played back, but it doesn't have to be.
-Then there are one or more (usually many more) `BlockGroups` or `SimpleBlocks` in each Cluster.
-A BlockGroup can contain a Block of data, and any information relating directly to that Block.
+`Cluster Elements` contain the content for each track, e.g. video frames.
+A Matroska file SHOULD contain at least one `Cluster Element`.
+The `Cluster Element` helps to break up `SimpleBlock` or `BlockGroup Elements` and helps with seeking and error protection.
+It is RECOMMENDED that the size of each individual `Cluster Element` be limited to store no more than 5 seconds or 5 megabytes.
+Every `Cluster Element` MUST contain a `Timecode Element`.
+This SHOULD be the `Timecode Element` used to play the first `Block` in the `Cluster Element`.
+There SHOULD be one or more `BlockGroup` or `SimpleBlock Element` in each `Cluster Element`.
+A `BlockGroup Element` MAY contain a `Block` of data and any information relating directly to that `Block`.

 ```
 +--------------------------+